Thoughtful, detailed coverage of the Mac, iPhone, and iPad, plus the best-selling Take Control ebooks.

 Both books are available in three formats for reading on different devices.
 Our native PDF format—which is what you get when you purchase—is ideal for reading on a computer, and it’s also great on the iPad.
 The EPUB format—available after purchase from the ebook’s Check for Updates page and your account—is best for reading on the iPhone, iPod touch, and other small-screen e-readers.
 And the Mobipocket version, also available after purchase, can be loaded onto Amazon’s Kindle devices.

-Comments about Updated Ebooks for New Users: iPhone and iPad Basics
+Comments About Updated Ebooks for New Users: iPhone and iPad Basics